weihunko/CarND-Traffic-Sign-Classifier-Project/writeup.md

 After testing, I decided to use image rotation to generate artificial image data, and targeting those classes that has less training images.

-I also decided to convert the images to grayscale because it since to reduce overfitting and also in the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it mentions grayscaling helps to increase the accuracy of model.
+I also decided to convert the images to grayscale because it seems to reduce overfitting and in the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it mentions grayscaling helps to increase the accuracy of model.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

 As a last step, I normalized the image data for the optimizer to perform better gradient descent based optimization.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.